RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-compiling-on-Windows.md

     LINK : fatal error LNK1104: cannot open file 'sqlite3.lib'

-To me, this is bizarre, as I've created the exact .lib file it needs (above), and also added the library definition for it to the project _using the Qt wizard for doing exactly that_.
-(Right click project name, "Add Library")
+To me, this is bizarre, as I've created the exact .lib file it needs (above), and also added the library definition for it to the project _[using the Qt wizard for doing exactly that](https://doc.qt.io/qtcreator/creator-project-qmake-libraries.html#example-of-adding-internal-libraries)_.

 Yes, getting frustrated. :wink: